 The seismic shift to mobile devices has put more pressure than ever on the QA community.
 Faced with tight delivery deadlines and new features and widgets to review, there’s a tendency to focus on the superficial rather than digging deep to truly get to the core of quality.
-XBOSoft’s team has developed a short list of best practices that we think of as “The 6 Mistakes to Avoid” when performing mobile app testing.
+XBOSoft’s team has developed a shortlist of best practices that we think of as “The 6 Mistakes to Avoid” when performing mobile app testing.
 They are, as follows:

 1. Placing more importance on UI than on features

 Testing UI (user interface) is important because it gives the first impression to users who have the app, but your mobile app performance testing shouldn’t only focus on testing the UI.
 If your app doesn’t deliver the features your users expect, no amount of attention to the UI will prove to be satisfactory.
-The key here are clear paths or user scenarios for your different user profiles.
+The key here is clear paths or user scenarios for your different user profiles.
 Then test those features associated with those scenarios.
 The objective is for users to get their job done (task or goal) with ease and with accuracy, avoiding mistakes.
 Too much emphasis during mobile app testing on the UI can prove to be a distraction for the tester and a disaster for the user.

 2. Mobile App Testing on a single device only

 If you were test driving a new car, you’d want to take it on the back streets and the highway.
 It’s the same with mobile app testing: You’ll want to test on more than one device.
 That’s because although some use the same platform, certain problems only occur on specific devices.
 So, while in the real world you can’t test on all devices, it’s important to test on the various devices and OS versions that your users prefer.
 Most of the time, when you do an analysis of who your users are, you’ll discover that you can cover over 90% of your users with a handful of devices (less than 10).